curl/everything-curl/libcurl-cleanup.md

 intend to do another transfer, you are however advised to rather reuse the handle rather than to close it and create a new one.

-If you don't intend to do another transfer with the easy handle, you simply ask libcurl to cleanup:
+If you do not intend to do another transfer with the easy handle, you simply ask libcurl to cleanup:

     curl_easy_cleanup( easy_handle );